 The shared data and their associated metadata will be deposited in an Open Data repository, like Zenodo.
-A Zenodo account will open soon in the coming period to host all datasets that will be agreed to be shared.
+A Zenodo account has been opened to host all datasets that will be agreed to be shared.

 In addition, project data - different sets in each case - will be available for sharing and re-use via the dissemination and the management/administration portals of the project.
 Those portals will be the means for exchanging data either among the partners of the project or between the consortium and third parties.